EmmanuelMess/FirstCollisionTimestepRarefiedGasSimulator/README.md

-# First collision timestep rarefied gas simulator
+# First-collision timestep rarefied gas simulator
-This simulator computes all possible intersections, then checks which of those possible intersections is soonest to occur, and checks if it is a real intersection that will happen, if it will, the simulator runs for Δt time, which is enough for that collision to occur.
+This simulator computes all possible intersections, then checks which of those possible intersections is soonest to occur, and does some checks, the simulator then runs for time for enough time for the collision to occur.
 Once the intersection occurs, the whole process runs again.

-The idea is that CUDA allows this to occur very fast, by computing a lot of data in parallel (all segments and intersections), and is very precise, not losing precision to particles teleporting.
+The idea is that CUDA allows this to go very fast, by computing a lot of data in parallel (all segments and intersections), this method of simulation is very presice as intesections are computed analitically, not in steps.

 ## Architecture